-The husband then went up to a man that standing in the roadway and beckoned him to go with him and they went to the stile where they saw Ethel Fountain lying dead there.
+The husband then went up to a man that was standing in the roadway and beckoned him to go with him and they went to the stile where they saw Ethel Fountain lying dead.

-The husband then asked to be directed to a police station and went off with a man on the motorcycle to a police station in Dunstable.
+The husband then asked to be directed to a police station and went off with a man on a motorcycle to a police station in Dunstable.